Driving improved service delivery through early detection and novel CRM interventions

 Connect, share and learn

-This one-day event is packed with best practice examples from expert speakers, including:
+This one-day event was packed with best practice examples from expert speakers, including:

 - Expert speakers sharing clinical experience, practical tips and the latest evidence